dincerkilic/20231226_network_analysis_and_visualization/network_analysis.md

 # Results

-We have a typical topology of a protein-protein interaction network (PPIN) (figure 1).
-The majority of nodes (proteins) in scale-free networks have only a few connections to other nodes, whereas some nodes (hubs) are connected to many other nodes in the network.
+The reuslt is a typical topology of a protein-protein interaction network (PPIN) (figure 1).
+The majority of nodes (proteins) in type scale-free networks have only a few connections to other nodes, whereas some nodes (hubs) are connected to many other nodes in the network.

 ![](out/random_network_with_200_nodes.png)